Soil, Seasons and Style of Cultivation

 3. Style of Cultivation matters.
 The heirloom and non-GMO seed varieties that we select, the biological soil mix we make onsite for seedling starts, the thermal compost we produce annually, the use of cover crops, the avoidance of chemical pesticides/fertilizers, the use of natural organic mulch (e.g. wood chips) over plastic (e.g. geotextiles), the complete departure from tilling our soils, and the ongoing nurturing of mycorrhizal networks; THIS is our way.

 Below is an illustration of a farm-to-fermentation cycle for our popular Carrot & Caraway Sauerkraut.
 Don’t let the simple ingredients fool you!
-Just cabbage, carrots, caraway, salt and nature’s wild cultures is all that’s needed to generate the most complex flavors and the most bioavailable nutrients.
-In a typical cycle, many of the outcomes anticipated for our ferments have been locked-in before we arrive at the professional kitchen… This is Kres Kitchen’s three S’s.
+Just cabbage, carrots, caraway, salt and nature’s wild cultures is all that’s needed to generate the most complex flavors and the most bio-therapeutic nutrients.
+In a typical cycle, many of the outcomes anticipated for our ferments are already been locked-in long before we arrive at the professional kitchen… This is Kres three S’s.
 This is our craft.

 If you’re interested in learning more about the core fundamentals of regenerative cultivation, follow us on Instagram @insoilhealth where we post on our healthy soil initiatives and provide encouragement for others working to do the same.